 Your job in assisting Upsolve debtors entails the three items above.
 Now let’s discuss what is not your job.
 You are not responsible for:

-- Mistakes on the Debtor’s Bankruptcy Forms.
+- Certifying the Debtor’s Bankruptcy Forms.
 We know you’ll do a meticulous job in reviewing and revising the forms after consulting with the debtor.
 But the Debtor is the only one responsible for the accuracy of the forms.
 You have not signed anything and are not the debtor’s counsel.

 - Appearing in Court for the Debtor.
-We instruct the debtor that they’ll be appearing at the 341 Meeting by themselves.
-In the unlikely event that the case devolves into further litigation, like a motion to vacate the automatic stay or an adversary proceeding, the Debtor is on their own.
+The debtor at the 341 Meeting by themselves.
+In the unlikely event that the case devolves into further litigation, like a motion to vacate the automatic stay or an adversary proceeding, the Legal Aid Provider will decide whether they can provide future assistance.

 - Answering Questions for the Debtor After Filing.
-This is Upsolve’s responsibility.
+The Legal Aide Provider's responsibility.

 - Following Up With the Debtor After Discharge.
 Two months after filing, Upsolve emails the debtor to make sure they aren’t being harassed by debt collectors illegally.
 If they are, we make it easy for the debtor to contact their Legal Aid Provider to pursue further action.